Southwest Chili Seasoning

 Please click on the RECIPE tab here for detailed cooking instructions.

-Southwest Chili Seasoning is available in a 4 oz. spice grinder bottle and a 16 oz. refill bottle, so you can refill your spice grinder bottle which can be reused multiple times.
+Southwest Chili Seasoning is available in a 4 oz. spice grinder bottle.

 Southwest Chili Seasoning Cooking Instructions